gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 ![](./images/dbeaver-show-data.png)

-You could of course also use the SQL Console to execute ad-hoc SQL statements.
+You can of course also use the SQL Console to execute ad-hoc SQL statements.
 In the **Database Navigator**, right-click on the database and select **SQL Editor** | **Open SQL console**.
 Start entering a SELECT statement and you get help by DBeaver's IntelliSense feature.

 ![](./images/dbeaver-sql-editor.png)